 According to this source, the bacteria is carried within the feces of both animals and humans, so when cleaning out your leopard geckos cage for droppings, be sure to scrub your hands with hot water and soap afterward and use gloves to minimize the risk of any bacteria getting under your nails.

-For a spray that I like to use often that works wonders for cleaning out my tank, check this one out here on Amazon.
+For a spray that I like this spray by Zoo Med Laboratories for cleaning out my tank.
 It’s by a company that I highly trust and the spray makes me feel good knowing that it’s lowering my chances of potentially catching the bacteria.

-And gloves aren’t necessarily needed when cleaning out a tank, but I highly recommend using them considering that fecal matter or any other type of bacteria can get caught underneath the nails and may be hard to watch out if your nails are long.
-Here are the ones that I use that are also from Amazon.
-If you have a latex allergy, do not pick these up.
+Gloves aren’t necessarily needed when cleaning out a tank, but I highly recommend using them considering that fecal matter or any other type of bacteria can get caught underneath your nails and may be hard to wash out if your nails are long.

 How to You Know You Have It